 The installation machine hosts the Telelogic Synergy and Informix executables.
 The table below shows the disk space requirements of this device when installed.

-You should have twice as much disk space available during installation to allow for extraction of files.
+Note You should have three times as much disk space available during installation to allow for extraction of files.

 Make sure that your machine characteristics are compatible with those in this table.

-Machine Characteristics Requirements Hardware and Operating System See the Readme for the list of supported systems CPU and Memory Minimal, unless you want to install the product on a fast Network File System (NFS) server Network Protocol TCP/IP Disk Space For Solaris: 450 MB For AIX: 425 MB For Linux: 425 MB
+Machine Characteristics Minimum Configuration Hardware and Operating System See the Readme for the list of supported systems Disk Space For Solaris: 750 MB For AIX: 650 MB For Linux: 600 MB